soarlab/KULFI/README.md

     -dynfault      - to select dynamic fault injection

+    -ef            - [input range: >=1] [default input: 100] specifies the expected number of faults to be injected.
+It is used in probbality cal- culation.

-    -fp            - [input range: 1-100] [default input: 100] specifies the probablity of injecting the fault
+    -tf            - [input range: >=1] [default input: 100] specifies the total nu- mber of fault sites.
+It is used in the probablity calculation.

     -b             - [input range: 0-7] [default input: 0] specifies which byte of the data register to consider for fault injection.